syncfusion-content/winui-docs/winui/Cartesian-Charts/Area.md

 ---
 layout: post
 title: Area Chart in WinUI Chart control | Syncfusion
-description: Learn here all about the area chart types in Syncfusion WinUI Chart (SfCartesianChart) control.
+description: Learn here all about the area chart types and its features in Syncfusion WinUI Chart (SfCartesianChart) control.
 platform: WinUI
 control: SfCartesianChart
 documentation: ug